peterwwillis/palvella/DESIGN.md

 Actions are the basic unit of logic executed by a Job.
 They perform computation on some data, and return a status, as well as optional output.

+An action can be fully specified in configuration, or it can reference a library of actions.

+Actions can take parameters.

+Actions can specify a dependency on another Step.

+Actions can be of a couple different types:
+ - `run`: Run a command in a shell and return an exit code and stdout/stderr.
+ - `approval`: Hold for approval.

+###### Plugins: Category: Action: `run`
+The `run` action is configurable through a couple of different key/value options:
+ - `shell`: The command and arguments used to run the shell.
+ - `engine`: The *Engine* used to run commands.
+This can either specify an already configured *Engine*, or you can configure one in-line.

 An Action plugin uses a set of methods to perform its function.
 Example methods:
  - `action_add`
  - `action_remove`